More than what you expected, the Rosita is a deep and flavorful dram that pairs Campari and tequila together.

 Instructions

-- Combine the tequila, dry vermouth, Campari, sweet vermouth, and Angostura bitters in a mixing glass or shaker filled with ice.
+- Combine the tequila, dry vermouth, Campari, sweet vermouth, and Angostura bitters in a mixing glass filled with ice.

 - Stir the mixture steadily for about 20 seconds or until well combined and chilled.